-- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.
-R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
+- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.85 R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
 See Section 4.3 [Checking memory access], page 111, for tools which can be used to look for this. - Many platforms will allow unsatisfied entry points in compiled code, but will crash the application (here R) if they are ever used.
 Some (notably Windows) will not.
-Looking at the output of nm -pg mypkg.so and checking if any of the symbols marked U is unexpected is a good way to avoid this.
+Looking at the output of and checking if any of the symbols marked U is unexpected is a good way to avoid this.

 • Linkers have a lot of freedom in how to resolve entry points in dynamically-loaded code, so the results may differ by platform.
-One area that has caused grief is packages including
+One area that has caused grief is packages including copies of standard system software such as libz (especially those already linked into R).
+In the case in point, entry point gzgets was sometimes resolved against the old version